 Artisan essential oil distillers are a vital part of our native aromatic and herbal arts, our indie perfume and aromatherapy communities.
 These men and women make up an underground and grassroots movement that we have invoked and called into being with our need for transparency, quality, ethics and sustainable practices in our essential oil market.

 Though many would rather just be distilling and not bother with the stress of selling or marketing themselves, their products are available if you know where to find them.
-I will provide links to some North American artisan distillers in the next few weeks so you can purchase their essential oils directly..
+Here is a link to our essential oils.